Reneator/github-godot-ci-test/README.md

 The way the workflow file is now set up, it will trigger a build whenever you push a tag.
 You can adapt/change this in the first 6 lines to react to pushes directly, only trigger in specific branches etc. For this you might need to set up multiple files if you for example want to have a different Branch in git push to a different branch in steam.
 (Im personally doing this via tags)
 Read https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions for reference on the github actions syntax used in the .yml file

+The workflow is now set up for the deploySteam to only launch when the windows, max and linux export were successful.
+If you dont need one of those you can just delete the step and delete it from the `needs` array in the "Deploy to Steam" step

 ## Test the workflow